This weekend trip cost example shows you what a 3-day getaway might really cost — before all the little surprises add up.

 - Estimated cost per person

-Step 6: Adjust your weekend trip budget
+Step 6: Adjust your weekend trip budge

 Key takeaway